|

 condition is rare and an early diagnosis and immediate treatment is

+essential to reduce morbidity and mortality.
 A 38 years male patient from shimla presented in medicine OPD with high

 grade fever of 2 days duration and pain right side of chest and dyspnea